bakrhaso/AstroSearcher/README.md

 it would for example be mods/DIYPlanets/data/campaign/procgen.

 - planet_gen_data.csv can be found in data/campaign/procgen.
 - condition_gen_data.csv can be found in data/campaign/procgen.
-I use the `_no_pick`-suffixed entires to match NOT having a resource.
+I ignore `_no_pick`-suffixed entries.

 An example save file (campaign.xml) can be found in devData, this save file also has several mods in it including Nexerelin, Industrial.Evolution, and DIY Planets.